 So the complete code for the effect shown at the top of this page would be:

 border-image: url('frame.png') 93 92 87 92 stretch stretch; border-color: #f4be52; border-style: inset; border-width: 60px; width: 500px; height: 333px; background-color: #ffe; }

 I'd suggest using PNG images for borders where possible, due to the inevitable stretching and distortion that any image applied via

 border-image must endure.
 PNG-24 also provides the option of making parts of each tile transparent, which is important when you have large corner decorations on each corner, as in our ormolu frame example.
 Without transparency on the inner sections of the image, our border has the possibility of biting into whatever content is inside the box.

 box-shadow will continue to work as expected.
-Of course, the shadow will reflect the shape of the CSS box, not the frame per se; if the outside of your frame is irregular, to create a realistic shadow you'd need to create it in the frame image itself, probably in PhotoShop.
+Of course, the shadow will reflect the shape of the CSS box, not the frame per se; if the outside of your frame is irregular, you could create a realistic shadow by using a true drop shadow CSS filter or by altering the bitmap in an editor such as PhotoShop.